Pelágio Sauter: Life

 Pelágio Sauter was born on 9 November 1878 in Hausen am Tann as one of fifteen children to Mattis Sauter (a local schoolteacher) and Marta Neher.
 His brother Gaspar later became a Redemptorist priest and his mother often volunteered at their local parish.

 In 1892 he received both his First Communion and Confirmation and then worked for a brief period as an apprentice locksmith.

 He commenced his studies for the priesthood in Bachham in 1894 with the Redemptorists guiding his education.
 Sauter was also educated in Austria as a student of Blessed Stanggassinger and finished high school back in his homeland.
 He became a member of the Redemptorist religious congregation and made his solemn religious profession on 8 September 1902 at Gars am Inn.
 He received his ordination to the priesthood on 16 June 1907 in Deggendorf from the Bishop of Regensburg.

 He accepted an invitation to join the missions in Brazil and travelled there in 1909 to work in the missions for the remainder of his life.
 Sauter would never return to his homeland again.
 He arrived with four other priests in Rio de Janeiro on 6 August 1909.
-He spent his first decade in Sao Paulo where he worked in parishes and then moved to Goiás.
+He spent his first decade in São Paulo where he worked in parishes and then moved to Goiás.
 He evangelized in small towns and reached them all on horseback.
 Sauter gained a formidable reputation as a father of the poor and a comforter of those who were ill.
 He devoted himself to the sick in the last decade of his life.
 His favorite apostolate was the itinerant mission in the abandoned areas of the region and often arrived on horseback in the hundreds of small towns that he visited.
 Sauter was also good at music and often taught music to others; he himself learned the violin and the harmonica and used these instruments in his apostolate.

 He contracted pneumonia that led to his death in 1961 after he got a cold from staying too long in the rain while visiting an ill person.
 Sauter died at 1:00pm 23 November 1961 from pneumonia.
 Hundreds attended his 24 November funeral and a week of mourning was decreed.
 About 30,000 people attended his funeral.